Header Ad Section

 • Click on the schema name (e.g., supermarket) to view its tables, procedures, and other details.

-• Enhanced Productivity: Query and manage data directly within the IDE.
+• Improved Productivity: Save time without navigating to external tools for DB Query and work with data right within the IDE.

-• Integrated Tools: Features like SQL code formatting, syntax validation, and query history improve accuracy and efficiency.
+• Built-in Tools: Features such as SQL query formatting, SQL Syntax validation and maintaining query history enhance accuracy and efficiency.

 Keywords: create a database in mysql create a database in excel create a database in postgres create a database intellij plugins java ide intellij intellij idea intellij download intellij idea ultimate data source data source settings power bi data sources in research data source company